Aaron-Bopp/TIM/40_Evergreens/A inwardly judgmental and outwardly accepting home creates trust issues.md

 ^[[[My Deconstruction journey]]]
 and so I was very aware of the consequences of not being a [[Christianity|Christian]].
-^[[[Religious concepts are often too powerful for a child's mind]]] So it was very shocking to me when we would come home from church and I would hear my [[parents]] talk about the people who they had been so nice to at church in such [[judgement|judgmentful]] ways.
+^[[[Religious concepts are often too powerful for a child's mind]]] So it was very shocking to me when we would come home from church and I would hear my [[parents]] talk about the people who they had been so nice to at church in such [[judgement|judgmental]] ways.
 This was very confusing for me, and I developed a lot of [[anxiety]] around not being able to trust what my [[parents]] would say.

 - [[What is the difference between blame and judgement]]